Pat Smith (wrestler)

 Pat Smith (born September 21, 1970) is a former folkstyle and freestyle wrestler.
 He competed collegiately at Oklahoma State University (OSU) and later served as an assistant coach at OSU.
 During his collegiate wrestling career, Smith became the first four-time NCAA Division I champion in the sport's history.
-His older brother is John Smith, who was a six-time gold medalist at the World and Olympic levels, and is the head wrestling coach at Oklahoma State.
+Smith was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 2006.

-Biography
+Wrestling career

 High School

 Smith attended Del City High School in Del City, Oklahoma.
 While wrestling in high school, he would win three Oklahoma state championships (1987–1989) and was twice named Most Outstanding Wrestler at the state tournament.

 College

 Smith made wrestling history during his college career, when he became the first wrestler to win four NCAA Division I individual national championships.
 He earned NCAA titles in 1990, 1991, 1992 and 1994.
 He was a member of Oklahoma State teams that won the NCAA team titles in 1990 and 1994.
 Smith ended his college career with a 121-5-2 record, and set the Oklahoma State record for most consecutive wins without a loss with 98 straight.